pwillis-els/terraformsh/README.md

  - AWS CLI (only for aws_bootstrap command)

 # Usage

   Change to the directory of a Terraform module and run `terraformsh` with any Terraform commands and arguments you'd normally use.
-If you run a command like `terraformsh plan`, Terraformsh will first run `terraform validate`, which will first run `terraform get`, which will first run `terraform init`.
+Terraformsh will run any 'dependent' Terraform commands first; if you run `terraformsh plan`, Terraformsh will first run `terraform validate`, which will first run `terraform get`, which will first run `terraform init`.
-  Each time, Terraformsh will pass default options that you _probably_ want, but you can override these options multiple ways.
+  Each time Terraformsh passes the correct options as necessary (but you can override them multiple ways).

-  Terraformsh also supports passing multiple commands in one command-line (see *Examples* section) as well as multiple of the same option.
+  Terraformsh supports passing multiple commands in one command-line (see *Examples* section) as well as multiple of the same option.

-  You can also tell Terraformsh to change to a specific directory before running commands, so you don't have to do it yourself.
-This can be put into a config file in a local directory, making it easy to separate your modules and config files.
+  You can configure Terraformsh to change to a module's directory before running commands so you don't have to do it yourself (`-C` option).

-  You can pass *TFVARS* ('*.backend.tfvars', '*.backend.sh.tfvars', '*.tfvars.json',
+  You can pass *TFVARS* ('\*.backend.tfvars', '\*.backend.sh.tfvars', '\*.tfvars.json',
-  '*.tfvars', '*.sh.tfvars.json', '*.sh.tfvars') after *OPTIONS* to pass these files to Terraform commands as needed.
-Or you can specify them using their accompanying OPTION (see below).
-Finally, if there exist files in any parent directory named `backend.sh.tfvars`, `terraform.sh.tfvars.json`, or `terraform.sh.tfvars`, those will be loaded automatically as well (this behavior can be disabled).
+  '\*.tfvars', '\*.sh.tfvars.json', '\*.sh.tfvars') after *OPTIONS* to pass these files to Terraform commands as needed.
+Or you can specify them using their accompanying *OPTION* (see below).
+Finally, if there exist files in any parent directory named `backend.sh.tfvars`, `terraform.sh.tfvars.json`, or `terraform.sh.tfvars`, those will be loaded automatically as well (disabled with `-I` option).

   You can override the following default variables with environment variables, or set them in a bash configuration file (`/etc/terraformsh`, `~/.terraformshrc`, `.terraformshrc`, `terraformsh.conf`):

+    DEBUG=0
     TERRAFORM=terraform
     TF_PLANFILE=terraform.plan
     TF_DESTROY_PLANFILE=terraform-destroy.plan
     TF_BOOTSTAP_PLANFILE=terraform-bootstrap.plan
     USE_PLANFILE=1
-    DEBUG=0
     INHERIT_TFFILES=1

   The following can be set in the config file as arrays, or you can set them